2021 Michigan Wolverines football team: At No. 8 Michigan State

 After hosting Northwestern, Michigan traveled to East Lansing to face their in-state rival, the Michigan State Spartans, in the battle for the Paul Bunyan Trophy.
 Last season, Michigan was upset by Michigan State 27–24.

 Michigan lost to Michigan State 37–33.
-Michigan scored ten points in the first quarter via a 93-yard touchdown pass from Cade McNamara to Andrel Anthony and a 26-yard field goal by Jake Moody.
-Michigan State responded with 14 points in the second quarter via two touchdown runs from Kenneth Walker III from 27 yards, and eight yards, respectively.
-Michigan scored 13 points via a 17-yard touchdown pass from J. J. McCarthy to Andrel Anthony and two field goals by Moody from 38 yards, and 35 yards, respectively, which made the score 23–14 in favor of Michigan at half-time.
+Michigan scored ten points in the first quarter on a 93-yard touchdown pass from Cade McNamara to Andrel Anthony and a 26-yard field goal by Jake Moody.
+Michigan State responded with 14 points in the second quarter on two touchdown runs from Kenneth Walker III from 27 yards, and eight yards, respectively.
+Michigan scored 13 points on a 17-yard touchdown pass from J. J. McCarthy to Andrel Anthony and two field goals by Moody from 38 yards, and 35 yards, respectively, which made the score 23–14 in favor of Michigan at half-time.
 The teams exchanged touchdowns in the third quarter, first a 19-yard touchdown pass from McNamara to Mike Sainristil for Michigan, then a one-yard touchdown run from Walker III and a two-point conversion pass from Payton Thorne to Tre Mosley for Michigan State.
-In the fourth quarter Michigan State scored via a 58-yard touchdown run from Walker III and a two-point conversion pass from Thorne to Jayden Reed to tie the game.
+In the fourth quarter Michigan State scored on a 58-yard touchdown run from Walker III and a two-point conversion pass from Thorne to Jayden Reed to tie the game.
 Michigan responded with a 36-yard field goal by Moody to regain the lead.
 Michigan State responded with a 23-yard touchdown run from Walker III.

 Andrel Anthony scored a 93-yard touchdown reception on his first career touch, this was the longest first-career reception for any player at Michigan.
 This was also the second-longest passing touchdown in program history.